smalipeddi/Open-Weather-Map/README.md

-This is a Angular Application to get weather deatils of any city from Open Weather Map
+This is a Angular Application to get weather details of any city from Open Weather Map API.

 NPM is used to install the required modules/libraries for this application.

 The libraries/frameworks used for this application are as follows:

-1. Angular
+1.Angular
 2.Bootstrap
 3.moment - library for time format